On the topology of random complexes built over stationary point processes: Introduction

 The collection of all faces of dimension at most $k$ is called the $k$-skeleton of a complex.
-Observe that the $1$-skeletons of both the \v{C}ech and Vietoris--Rips complexes are equal and same as the geometric graph on $\cP$ with radius $\e$.
-More information on these complexes will be given in Section \ref{sec:top_prelims} when it is needed.
-Both of these (related) complexes are important in their own right, with the \cech complex being of particular interest since it is known to be homotopy equivalent to the random Boolean set $\bigcup_{x\in \cP} B_x({\e})$ which appears in integral geometry (e.g.\ \cite{SW}) and continuum percolation (e.g.\ \cite{MeesterRoy}).
-This homotopy equivalence follows from the nerve theorem (\citep[Theorem 10.7]{Bjorner95}).
-We shall concentrate in this paper on the ranks of the the homology groups -- i.e.\ the Betti numbers -- of these complexes in the random scenario.
-At a heuristic level, the $k$-th Betti number, $\beta_k$, measures the number of $k$-dimensional cycles, or ``holes'', in the complex.
-As a consequence of the nerve theorem, $\beta_k = 0$ for $k \geq d$ for the \cech complex and this is one of the distinguishing features of the \cech complex from that of the \VR complex.
+Observe that the $1$-skeletons of both the \v{C}ech and Vietoris--Rips complexes are equal and the same as the geometric graph on $\cP$ with radius $\varepsilon$.
+More information on these complexes will be given in Section~\ref {sectopprelims} when it is needed.
+Both of these (related) complexes are important in their own right, with the \v{C}ech complex being of particular interest since it is known to be homotopy equivalent to the random Boolean set $\bigcup_{x\in\cP} B_x({\varepsilon})$, which appears in integral geometry (e.g., \cite{SW}) and continuum percolation (e.g., \cite{MeesterRoy}).
+This homotopy equivalence follows from the nerve theorem \cite{Bjorner95}, Theorem~10.7.
+We shall concentrate in this paper on the ranks of the homology groups---that is, the Betti numbers---of these complexes in the random scenario.
+At a heuristic level, the $k$th Betti number $\beta_k$ measures the number of $k$-dimensional cycles or ``holes'' in the complex.
+As a consequence of the nerve theorem, $\beta_k = 0$ for $k \geq d$ for the \v{C}ech complex, and~this is one of the distinguishing features of the \v{C}ech complex from that of the Vietoris--Rips complex.

-A complementary approach to studying the topological structure of simplicial complexes is via (non-smooth) Morse theory, and here results for Poisson process generated complexes are given in \cite{Bobrowski11} via results on the Morse theory of the distance function.
-Contrasted with this is discrete Morse theory (\cite{Forman02}) which has also been used to study random complexes in \cite{Kahle09,Kahle11}.
-In fact, the local structure of Morse critical points (both non-smooth and discrete) is often more amenable to computation than the global structure of the Betti numbers.
+A complementary approach to studying the topological structure of simplicial complexes is via (nonsmooth) Morse theory, and here results for Poisson process generated complexes are given in \cite {Bobrowski11} via results on the Morse theory of the distance function.
+Contrasted with this is discrete Morse theory \cite{Forman02}, which has also been used to study random complexes in \cite {Kahle09,Kahle11}.
+In fact, the local structure of Morse critical points (both nonsmooth and discrete) is often more amenable to computation than the global structure of the Betti numbers.
 Thus we shall also take this route in parts of this paper.